 Let's talk about, you know, what to look for in a solution.
-And how safe pass can can help those organizations, you know, that was starting with GRC or upgrading or looking for, know, all alternatives to legacy GLC technology.
-And this is a great topic, in my opinion, because, obviously, on one end of the spectrum, we still see companies that are struggling with some of the basic activities, especially the smaller organizations that don't have the budgets too invest in a safe pass or, or approver, where they're still have to perform.
-You know, the activities related to ensuring that their controls are operating effectively.
+And how safe pass can can help those organizations, you know, that was starting with GRC or upgrading or looking for, know, all alternatives to legacy GRC technology.
+And this is a great topic, in my opinion, because, obviously, on one end of the spectrum, we still see companies that are struggling with some of the basic activities, especially the smaller organizations that don't have the budgets too invest in a SafePaaS or, or Approva, where they still have to perform, you know, the activities related to ensuring that their controls are operating effectively.
 That their access management is working effectively, that they're segregation of duties, that are being managed.

 Uh, but on the other hand, if you kind of cross across to the other, cut across to the other side, you'll see that companies are actually using some, what we call as emerging technologies, and it's things like using, and all-natural language processing, or artificial intelligence capabilities.
 Just to kinda mind through the data and provide that intelligence.